Chevening Western Balkans Cyber Security Fellowship

 To be eligible for a Chevening Cyber Security Fellowship, you must:

-- Have a good working knowledge of English which may be assessed by qualified English language assessor, OR in the application form and at interview.
+- Have a good working knowledge of English to be assessed in the application form and if you are invited to interview

 For key steps and dates during the application process, please follow the placement timeline